marcello-dev/marcello-dev.github.io/_posts/2019-09-28-sort-people-in-the-world.markdown

 So the memory usage for each person is 100 + 100 + 4 + 2 = 206 Bytes.
 Adding the Java object overhead we can safely round to 250 Bytes.

 The total memory usage will be 250 \* 7.7 \* 10^9 = 1925 \* 10^9 Bytes = 1925 Terabytes.
 Not possible for a standard computer.
-Even if we consider the average name and surname to be 8 chars long, we will still need 1000 TB of RAM to load the file.
+Even if we consider the average name and surname 8 characters long, we will still need 1000 TB of RAM to load the file.

 ### Solution